edomt/edomt.github.io/_posts/2018-3-2-Rvest-Fivebooks.md

 -------------

-As the script starts running, we get the expected messages, telling us the interview being scrapped, how many pages have been visited and how many are left to visit.
+As the script starts running, we get the expected messages, telling us the interview being scraped, how many pages have been visited and how many are left to visit.

     Adam Smith - 1 pages visited - 46 pages left to visit